Regulations on course assessment

 e) Registered exam location.
 Education and continuous education centres, university centres and associations, or municipalities can request registration as UNAK exam locations.
 If the location fulfils the quality standards of UNAK, the Examinations Manager can negotiate with the respective party on holding exams, if this results in no additional cost for UNAK.
 Students can take exams at all registered exam locations, on the condition that they are registered for an exam at the location in question.

-f) Examinations outside registered exam locations.
-[If a student requests to sit an exam elsewhere than at a registered UNAK exam location, s/he can apply for such an arrangement to the Examinations Manager at least three weeks prior to the prospective exam date.]3 An application for this arrangement must be submitted in each semester that a student requests this.
-A student must provide an exam location that fulfils the quality standards of UNAK, and the Examinations Manager can permit a taking of the exam if the exam time overlaps with the first exam hour and this implementation results in no additional cost for UNAK.
+f) Examinations outside registered examination locations.
+[If a student requests to sit an exam elsewhere than at a registered UNAK exam location, [they can apply]5 for such an arrangement to the Examinations Manager at least three weeks prior to the prospective exam date.]3 An application for this arrangement must be submitted in each semester that a student requests this.
+A student must provide an examination location that fulfils the quality standards of UNAK, and the Examinations Manager can permit a taking of the examination if the examination time overlaps with the first examination hour and this implementation results in no additional cost for UNAK.

 g) [Online examinations.
 A student taking an examination on a computer may only use the software/programs specified by the course tutor.
 During an examination, a student is not permitted to use other software/programs, such as communications programs, communications devices or other than what is specified by the course tutor.
 A student must save examination documents only to the directory specified by the course tutor.]4